SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/03-recursion/01-introduction-to-recursion.md

 # Introduction to recursion
-Recursion is a powerfull algorithm used to solve complex proramming problems.
-It will be explained in details in the following section.
+Recursion is a powerful algorithm used to solve complex programming problems.
+It will be explained in detail in the following section.

 ## Concept
 Recursion algorithm is the process of solving programming problems by breaking the problem into smaller ones.
-It involves the function calling it-self in it's definition.
+It involves the function calling itself in its definition.
 Recursion could be **single** ( calling it-self once ) or **multiple** ( calling it-self more than once )

-Recursion algorithm structure must follow 2 main conditions/processes in the function definition:
+The recursion algorithm structure must follow 2 main conditions/processes in the function definition:
 1. Base case:
-Condition that breaks the loop and stops the function.
+The condition that breaks the loop and stops the function.
 2. Recursive call:
-Statement that calls the function it-self.
+A statement that calls the function itself.

 ## Example

 Factorial:
-The factorial of a non-negative integer N it's written as N! and pronounced "N factorial".
+The factorial of a non-negative integer N is written as N! and pronounced "N factorial".

-The definition of (N!) recursiveley:
+The definition of (N!) recursively:
 0! = 1
 N! = N x (N-1)!

-For example let's calculate 3! :
+For example, let's calculate 3! :
 3! = 3 x 2!
 = 3 x 2 x 1!
 = 3 x 2 x 1 x 0!